Lent 2023

 Stonegate Ministries

-PWRDF – The Primate’s World Relief & Development Fund Support for Turkey and Syria – Donations can be made to support PWRDF’s response online, or over the phone by calling 416-822-9083 (or leave a message toll-free at 1-866-308-7973 and we will return your call.)
+PWRDF (The Primate’s World Relief & Development Fund) to support the Gaza and West Bank Emergency Response Fund – Donations can be made online, or over the phone by calling 416-822-9083 (or leave a message toll-free at 1-866-308-7973 and they will return your call.)
 You can also donate by mail.
 Send your cheque to PWRDF, 80 Hayden Street, 3rd Floor, Toronto, ON, Canada, M4Y 3G2.
-Please indicate Syrian Earthquake in the memo field.

-You can also give a special offering to support the work and ministries at All Saints.
+You can also give a special offering to support the work and ministries at All Saints Kingsway (by e-transfer or through Canada Helps).